snotskie/ttrpg/site/src/characters.md

 ### Ascendant Spark

-You may perform a non-violent Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger and you pay double the Blessing Die cost as usual. *This Ability requires and extends Radical Self-Acceptance.*
+You may perform a non-violent Spark roll using three Stats instead of two, so long as those Stats each use a $d8$ or larger and you pay double the Blessing Die cost as usual. *This Ability requires and extends Radical Self-Acceptance.*

 ### Epic Awkwardness